VictoriaMetrics-Community/homeassistant-addon-victoriametrics/victoria-metrics/README.md

 1. Add the reposity.
 (Quick link: [![Open your Home Assistant instance and show the Supervisor add-on store.](https://my.home-assistant.io/badges/supervisor_store.svg)](https://my.home-assistant.io/redirect/supervisor_store/) )
     * **Add the reposity** (click 3 dots on the top right of the screen).
 Reposity URL: *https://github.com/fuslwusl/homeassistant-addon-victoriametrics*
     * Refresh/reload your browser tab/window

 2. **Install** the add-on:
     * Find, and **install** the Victoria Metrics add-on

-3. Read the add-on documentation in the *Victoria Metrics* **documentation** tab
+3. Configure Victoria Metrics
+   > Read the [addon documentation](DOCS.md) which can also be found on the **Documentation tab** of the [Victoria Metrics addon configuration](https://my.home-assistant.io/redirect/supervisor_addon/?addon=victoria_metrics) in the Home Assistant settings.

 4. **Start** the *Victoria Metrics* add-on

-5. **Add the *influxdb* integration** to your Home Assistant configuration (The instructions for adding and configuring the influxdb integration are in the add-ons documentation tab.
-Don't forget to restart Home Assistant.)
+5. **Add the *influxdb* integration** to your Home Assistant configuration
+   > Instructions for adding and configuring the influxdb integration are in the [addon documentation](DOCS.md) which can also be found on the **Documentation tab** of the [Victoria Metrics addon configuration](https://my.home-assistant.io/redirect/supervisor_addon/?addon=victoria_metrics).

+    > Don't forget to restart Home Assistant!

-6. (Optional) Install and configure Grafana, or similar to check data is being logged
+Well done!
+You can install and configure Grafana or similar to check data is being logged.